deepanshs/csdmpy/docs/source/independent_variable.rst

 .. to read and save a scientific data file.

-Based on the type of coordinates and the spacing between the coordinates of an independent variable dimension, the instance of the :ref:`iv_api` class are classifies as one of the following:
+Based on the type of coordinates and the spacing between the coordinates of an independent variable dimension, the instance of the :ref:`dim_api` class are classifies as one of the following:

 .. toctree::